 French conductor Sonia Ben-Santamaria brings energy, intimacy and lightness to the podium with her conducting style.
-Taking up piano lessons from the age of 6, she studied at the Conservatoire de Toulouse before completing her post-graduate degree at London’s Royal Academy of Music, where she received the Power Biggs Award, the Musicians’ Benevolent Fund Award for Répétiteurs and the Major Van Someren-Godfrey Memorial Prize for Accompaniment in English Song.
+Taking up piano lessons from the age of 6, she studied at the Conservatoire de Toulouse before completing her post-graduate degree at the Royal Academy of Music in London where she received the Power Biggs Award, the Musicians’ Benevolent Fund Award for Répétiteurs and the Major Van Someren-Godfrey Memorial Prize for Accompaniment in English Song.
 Sonia became a trainee at the National Opera Studio in 2010 where she won the Leonard Hancock Memorial Trust Prize, and subsequently joined the English National Opera in Season 2011/12.

-In Season 2017/18, Sonia Ben-Santamaria was selected to become an associate of the Jette Parker young artists’ programme at London’s Royal Opera house, the first female conductor to win the opportunity.
-She spent part of the season shadowing Sir Antonio Pappano on Shostakovitch's Lady Macbeth of Mtsensk and Tchaikovsky’s The Queen of Spades.
+In the 2017/18 season, Ben-Santamaria was selected to become an associate of the Jette Parker young artists’ programme at the Royal Opera house, Covent Garden, the first female conductor to win the opportunity.
+She spent part of the season shadowing Sir Antonio Pappano on Shostakovich's Lady Macbeth of Mtsensk and Tchaikovsky’s The Queen of Spades.
 Sonia also assisted David Murphy on the world premiere of his collaboration with Ravi Shankar, Sukanya, coproduced by the London Philharmonic Orchestra, which she also had the opportunity to conduct.
 Additionally, she led the Youth Opera Company in Barrie Kosky’s production of Bizet’s Carmen.